radicle-dev/radicle-contracts/docs/how_the_pool_works.md

 The sender has a balance, a funding rate, and a set of receivers.

-The balance is automatically reduced by the funding rate on every block and the same amount is credited to the sender's receivers.
+The balance is automatically reduced by the funding rate every second and the same amount is credited to the sender's receivers.
-When the sender's balance reaches an amount lower than the per-block funding rate, the funding is stopped.
+When the sender's balance reaches an amount lower than the per-second funding rate, the funding is stopped.
-This process doesn't actually require updates on every block, its effects are calculated on the fly whenever they are needed.
+This process doesn't actually require updates every second, its effects are calculated on the fly whenever they are needed.
 Thus the contract state is updated only when the funding parameters are altered by the users.